-ANY OF THE recent advances in lossless image coding are based on predictive coding with context modeling [1]-[8].
+Many of the recent advances in lossless image coding are based on predictive coding with context modeling [1]-[7].
 Moreover, the image model is assumed to be stationary during prediction.
 However, this rarely happens in the real world and large prediction errors can take place especially when the coding pixel is around edges.
-Recently, linear predictors adapted by least squares (LS) optimization have been proposed as an efficient approach to accommodate varying statistics of coding images [1]-[4].
-Among which, edge-directed prediction (EDP) [1] pointed out that the superiority of LS optimization is in its edge-directed property.
+Recently, linear predictors adapted by least squares (LS) optimization have been proposed as an efficient approach to accommodate varying statistics of coding images [2][3].
+Among which, the EDP [2] predictor pointed out that the superiority of LS optimization is in its edge-directed property.
 For complexity consideration, performing the LS adaptation process in a pixel-by-pixel manner is regarded as prohibitive.
-Therefore, the EDP [1] proposed initiating the LS optimization process only when the prediction error is beyond a preselected threshold such that the computational complexity can be reduced.
-The EDP [1] has made a noticeable improvement over the state-of-the-art lossless image coder-context-based adaptive lossless image coding (CALIC) [5].
+Therefore, the EDP [2] proposed initiating the LS optimization process only when the prediction error is beyond a preselected threshold such that the computational complexity can be reduced.
+The EDP [2] has made a noticeable improvement over the state-of-the-art lossless coder CALIC [4].

 As large prediction errors usually take place in pixels around an edge, the prediction result can be improved if we can foresee the existence of an edge.
-Therefore, we propose an adaptive predictor with edge-look-ahead which can fully exploit the edge-directed characteristic of the LS-based adaptation process.
-To do
+Therefore, we propose an adaptive predictor with edge-look-ahead which can fully exploit the edge-directed characteristic of the LSbased adaptation process.
+To do this, we propose a simple and efficient edge detector using only causal pixels, i.e., pixels that have already been coded.
+With the proposed edge detector, the predictor can determine if the coding pixel is around an edge and initiate the LS adaptation process beforehand to prevent the occurrence of a large prediction error.
+We will see that the proposed edge detector, though very simple, can pick out the edges successfully in the experiments.
+Our experiments also show that a very good tradeoff between the computational complexity and the prediction result can be obtained.